Wisconsin driver’s ed grant OPEN — apply NOW!

 Step 2: Confirm driver’s ed completion is on file

-For teens under 18, Wisconsin requires completion of both classroom and behind‑the‑wheel driver education before the probationary license will be issued.
-The DMV does not accept paper certificates; the driving school must send completion electronically.
+For teens under 18, Wisconsin requires completion of both classroom and behind-the-wheel driver education before a probationary license can be issued.
+The DMV relies on the driving school’s electronic submission of course completion.

 • Complete 30 hours of classroom instruction with an approved driving school.

-• Complete 6 hours of behind‑the‑wheel and 6 hours of in‑car observation.
+• Complete 6 hours of behind-the-wheel training and 6 hours of in-car observation.

-• Allow time for the school to electronically submit course completion to the DMV before the road test.
+• Allow time for the school to submit course completion electronically to the DMV before the test date.

-If you are unsure whether completion is on file, contact Easy Method before your test date to confirm that the DMV has received the electronic record.
+If you are unsure whether completion is on file, contact Easy Method before your test date so you can avoid test-day surprises.

 Choosing a teen program